Freedom for Immigrants’ National Immigration Detention Bond Fund

 What is a bond?

-Without the ability to pay a bond, longtime lawful permanent residents, asylum seekers and undocumented immigrants who may be eligible for relief from deportation are forced to languish in immigration detention while they fight their immigration case.
-This pushes families into poverty and creates tremendous emotional strain for both parents and children.
-Immigrants have lost housing, jobs, small businesses and custody of children as a result of not being able to pay a bond.
+Without the ability to pay a bond, longtime lawful permanent residents, asylum seekers and undocumented immigrants who may be eligible for relief from deportation are forced to languish in immigration detention.
+Many fall victim to predatory bail bond companies.
+For example, Libre by Nexus forces customers to wear oppressive ankle-monitoring technology and puts their customers in debt by charging $880 upfront, 20% of the bond amount, and an additional $420/month.
+This pushes families into poverty, creates emotional strain for parents and children, and makes it extremely difficult for families to afford legal representation.

 How does Freedom for Immigrants' National Detention Bond Fund work?

 Freedom for Immigrants began piloting a bond fund program in 2010; in its early years, we would help families raise funds to pay the bonds of their loved ones.

 In 2013, we began serving as the obligor for some of these bonds, and in June 2018 with the support of the James Irvine Foundation, we officially launched our National Bond Fund program.

 We have raised a total of $814,500, which has been applied directly to paying the immigration bonds of 146 people.

 Freedom for Immigrants provides each individual that it bonds out with critical legal and wrap-around services through its proven case management program to document, support, and enhance the likelihood of success for their case.
 Sometimes this support also includes housing with one of our sponsor volunteers.